 “You don’t know him,” he said with conviction.
 “He has no interest in the world but his collections.
 He loves no one in the world but his wife.
 He has for me, who respects him as a father, the most affectionate indulgence.
-He has spared me the suffering of my youthful follies… It’s thanks to him I keep my position in society…”
+He has spared me the consequences of my youthful follies.
+It’s thanks to him I keep my position in society…”

 He interrupted himself, choked with emotion.

 As to the domestics, they were at the time plaintive and bewildered.
-Horribly distraught at the mystery that brooded over the house, they were seized with that obsequious fear we police inspire often enough—caused by all-powerful justice, of which we are the hand.
+Horribly distraught at the mystery that brooded over the house, they were seized with that obsequious fear we police inspire often enough, caused by all-powerful justice, of which we are the arm.
 Their innocence, in any case, was evident.
-They recounted all they knew, which is to say, almost nothing, and I alternately applied friendliness, harshness, and surprise, without producing one additional thing.
+They recounted all they knew, which is to say again, almost nothing, and I alternately applied friendliness, harshness, and surprise, without producing one additional thing.

 I made serious researches into the private life of M. Imberger, but he had not, I may say, any sort of private life.
 What we call the private life clearly was well regulated and without complications, nothing hidden, nothing in the domain of money, nothing of…distractions…